HazelMJones/nhs-virtual-visit/CONTRIBUTING.md

 For an in-depth set up guide, see the [Development Guide](docs/development/README.md).

+For a webinar training walk thru visit https://youtu.be/wko93JCYwKk

 ## Clean Architecture

 We try to follow Clean Architecture patterns to ensure our code is clean and concise.
 Clean Architecture defines clear boundaries between different parts of the service, from external `Gateways` to `usecase`s that build on business rules to perform tasks.